-VT's Innovative Responses to COVID-19 – VT SKI + RIDE
+How The Ski Industry is Helping During The Pandemic

 Inntopia plans to make the software free to clinics and hospitals and to test it out on a smaller scale in Vermont before rolling it out to a larger population.
 “The software is ready to go now but we need to make sure that the systems are in place, that the testing sites are set up and that it can handle a huge overload.
 We already have the highest security measures in place for our software so we can be sure we are following HIPAA guidelines to ensure privacy.”

+[For more, see Stowe’s Inntopia Adapts Resort Booking Software for COVID-19 Tests]

 Inntopia employs about 80 people and has additional offices in Edwards, Colo., and Denver.
 “Those offices are in the epicenter and we may have had some exposure in one of our buildings.
 This solution came about when I started to hear how hard it was to figure out how to get tested,” says Crist.
 “This is having an impact on our employees, on our customers and obviously on the travel industry at large.
+It’s like World War II right now, we need private companies and everyone to pitch in and help find solutions.”

-Several Nordic ski areas, including Craftsbury Outdoor Center and the Trapp Family Lodge Outdoor Center have continued to groom their trails though their lodges are closed.
+Several Nordic ski areas, including Craftsbury Outdoor Center and the Trapp Family Lodge Outdoor Center have continued to groom their trails.
 On a recent sunny day, the trails at the Trapp Family Lodge were packed and sap buckets were filling with spring’s bounty.
-“We’ll groom as long as possible,” said senior vice president Sam Von Trapp, “Skiing and sugaring are pretty much the only parts of our business that are minimally affected.”
+“We’ll groom as long as possible,” said senior vice president Sam von Trapp, “Skiing and sugaring are pretty much the only parts of our business that are minimally affected.”

-Becky Fu Von Trapp, a lawyer who emigrated from China to attend Vermont Law School and is married to Sam Von Trapp, posted this note on her personal social media on March 15:
+Becky Fu von Trapp, a lawyer who emigrated from China to attend Vermont Law School and is married to Sam Von Trapp, posted this note on her personal social media on March 15:

 A month ago I was watching coronavirus from a distance, feeling sad for all the people who are suffering in my motherland, but still we are talking about another continent; now just in a month I am in the center of it.
 What a life time experience.
 My parents are in Changsha, China, 5 hours drive from Wuhan.
 They are safe, and they don’t know anyone who has had coronavirus.
 Today they told me that no new cases have been added for a week, and the patients are recovering and leaving the hospitals.
 I hope we will see a turn around as quick as that too.
 I do think people should stay at home, no point to travel around by air, by car.
 “Stay at home is the way to show patriotism”.
 That’s the coronavirus slogan from China.
 Our kids were napping on daddy when we skied to sugar house.
 Wolfie heard about coronavirus from the radio station, and we are trying to teach him washing hands while singing the complete happy birthday to you song.
 Hansi does not understand what is going on, he is too young that half of the time he coughs he does not even cover his mouth.
 Today seemed like a normal day to them.
 Today we have 8 confirmed cases in Vermont and more yet to come.